ted-ncg/labs/09-web-mvc-all-accounts-view.md

 ## Goal

-In this lab you'll add some error handling to the previous lab so no more `NullPointerException`s.
+In this lab you'll add error handling to the previous lab to get rid of the `NullPointerException`s.

-You'll then provide a "home" page for accounts that displays all the accounts in the system.
+You'll then provide a "home" page that displays **all** the accounts in the system.

 ### References